michaelzhiluo/starburst/README.md

 ## Running Real-World Experiments

-To run our real-world experiments, we [Chakra](https://github.com/michaelzhiluo/chakra/tree/fa4799bfc67ea983936b7c88864cbe35719eca0f) as a git submodule.
-If you cloned without installing the submodules, use the following command:
+To run our real-world experiments, we use [Chakra](https://github.com/michaelzhiluo/chakra/tree/fa4799bfc67ea983936b7c88864cbe35719eca0f) as a scheduling plugin for Kubernetes.
+If you cloned without installing the submodules, use the following command to pull Chakra into the Starburst repo:
 ```
 git submodule update --init --recursive
 ```

 There are a total of four runs - for No-Wait, Constant-Wait, Starburst, and Starburst without a time estimator (No-TE).
-Each run takes ~4-6 hours to complete.
+Each run takes ~3-5 hours to complete.
 To setup, launch Chakra, our scheduler plugin for Kubernetes for best-bit binpacking:
 ```
 # We highly recommend deleting and redeploying Chakra for each run.
 If jobs are pending in middle of a run, it is most likely Chakra has errored.
 # Note if jobs are pending state (run `kubectl get pods`) anytime in the middle of a run, we suggest restarting the run.